The Great Florida Pollinator Census

-This year will be the first year Florida will be participating in the Great Southeast Pollinator Census (GSEPC).
+This year will be the second year Florida will be participating in the Great Florida Pollinator Census under the Great Southeast Pollinator Census (GSEPC).
 Created by the University of Georgia Extension Services in 2019, the citizen science project has three major goals outlined by its initial creators.

 1. To create sustainable pollinator habitat by educating gardeners about using plants that provide nutrition for our pollinators while handling our summer droughts and do not have disease or pest insect pressure.